 Generating Encryption Keys

-You can use the included Django management command which will print appropriate hex-encoded keys to the terminal, ready to be used in
+secrets from the standard library.
+It will print appropriate hex-encoded keys to the terminal, ready to be used in

 settings.FIELD_ENCRYPTION_KEYS or as a hash_key for a SearchField: